henryrobbins/site/index.md

 of discrete optimization and algorithms.
 I also enjoy studying how these topics can be used in imagemaking.

-Outside of my studies, I am a captain on the Cornell Men's Squash Team and an Umphreak looking forward to the next show.
+Outside of my studies, I am a co-captain of the Cornell Men's Squash Team and an Umphreak looking forward to the next show.